nissrine41/CarPrice_Predection_Lasso_OLS_LinearReg/README.md

 The Lasso regression model has been chosen for the final prediction due to its superior performance compared to other models.
 This project provides a simple yet effective way for users to estimate car prices based on relevant features.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [CarPrice_Prediction](CarPrice_Prediction) file for details.